publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schI/ptI/m__us_usc_t22_s2151.md

 >         “(4)  __Crime control and detection instruments and equipment__  __.—__

->         The issuance of any license under section 6(k) of the Export Administration Act of 1979 \[50 U.S.C.
-App.
-2405(k)\] for the export to the People’s Republic of China of any crime control or detection instruments or equipment shall be suspended, unless the President makes a report under subsection (b)(1) or (2) of this section.
+>         The issuance of any license under section 6(k) of the Export Administration Act of 1979 \[[50 U.S.C.
+4605(k)][/us/usc/t50/s4605/k]\] for the export to the People’s Republic of China of any crime control or detection instruments or equipment shall be suspended, unless the President makes a report under subsection (b)(1) or (2) of this section.

 >         “(5)  __Export of satellites for launch by the people’s republic of china__  __.—__